inboundnow/retired-leads/readme.txt

 4. Get Notified on Lead Conversions

 == Changelog ==
+= 1.3.2 =
-= 1.3.1 =
+* New Feature: Send lead notification emails to multiple people.
+Use comma separated values = 1.3.1 =
 * New Feature: Bulk Lead management
 * Added tags to lead profiles for improved management/categorization